AdobeDocs/experience-platform.en/help/profile/computed-attributes/faq.md

 Computed attributes automatically derives data usage labels from the source fields and datasets that were used to define the computed attributes.
 This ensures that your behavioral data is appropriately used.

-## How do I access computed attributes?
+## How do I get access computed attributes?

-To access computed attributes, you'll need to have the appropriate permissions.
+To get access computed attributes, you'll need to have the appropriate permissions.
 For more information on the permissions required, please read the [access control documentation](../../access-control/home.md).

+## How do I use computed attributes with Adobe Journey Optimizer?

+To use computed attributes in journeys, you'll need to add the `SystemComputedAttributes` field group to the Experience Platform data source.
+For more information on configuring the Experience Platform data source, please read the [Adobe Experience Platform data source guide](https://experienceleague.adobe.com/docs/journey-optimizer/using/configuration/configure-journeys/data-source-journeys/adobe-experience-platform-data-source.html?lang=en).